-In just one year following its inception, GW commenced its first clinical trials evaluating different cannabinoid formulations as potential therapeutics with an initial focus on the development of Sativex® (Nabiximols), an oral mucosal spray with two principal cannabinoid components, cannabidiol (CBD) and Delta-9 Tetrahydrocannabinol (THC).
-Sativex has been studied in over 20 randomised placebo-controlled trials including over 3,000 patients and has been the subject of numerous regulatory submissions and approvals.
-(A list of the countries in which Sativex is approved can be found here).
+In just one year following its inception, GW commenced its first clinical trials evaluating different cannabinoid formulations as potential therapeutics with an initial focus on the development of an oral mucosal spray with two principal cannabinoid components, cannabidiol (CBD) and delta-9 tetrahydrocannabinol (THC).

 Working with leading cannabinoid scientists around the world, GW has continued to explore the potential of a range of novel cannabinoid molecules in a number of distinct therapeutic areas including epilepsy, glioma, and schizophrenia.

-GW’s lead product candidate is Epidiolex®, is a liquid formulation of pure cannabidiol (CBD) for severe early-onset, drug-resistant epilepsy syndromes.
+GW’s lead product candidate, is a liquid formulation of highly purified CBD being investigated for severe earlyonset, drug-resistant epilepsy syndromes.
 This product is the result of extensive pre-clinical research of CBD in epilepsy which dates back to 2007.
-In 2013, GW commenced an orphan clinical program in pediatric epilepsy with initial focus on two rare and particularly difficult to treat forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome (LGS), both of which have been granted orphan drug designation by the U.S. FDA.
-In addition, we have been granted Fast Track designation for Dravet syndrome by the FDA.
-GW has since commenced Phase 3 development of Epidiolex in a third pediatric orphan indication, Tuberous Sclerosis Complex (TSC).
+In 2013, GW commenced an orphan clinical program in paediatric epilepsy with initial focus on two rare and particularly difficult to treat forms of epilepsy: Dravet syndrome and Lennox-Gastaut syndrome (LGS), both of which have been granted orphan drug designation by the U.S. FDA.